 ANZ Phone Banking offers customers banking services anytime of the day or night.
 Once registered, customers have account access 24/7 using a touch-tone phone.
 Following voice prompts you can check balances and transfers, transfer money to linked accounts, pay bills, change your address details and order statements and new chequebooks.

 ANZ offers the ANZ App with which customers can check balances, view mini statements and receive account alerts.

-ANZ offers customers a selection of loyalty rewards schemes with a choice of ANZ Frequent Flyer rewards, ANZ Balance Visa rewards, ANZRewards and Sphere Rewards.
+ANZ offers customers a selection of loyalty rewards schemes with a choice of ANZ Frequent Flyer rewards, and ANZ Rewards.

 ANZ Frequent Flyer Rewards allows you to accumulate points on everyday purchases, and these points are automatically credited to your Qantas Frequent Flyer account.
 More points are gained by shopping with ANZ’s Bonus Partners.
 Your frequent flyer points can be redeemed for flights, travel and store rewards, vouchers, entertainment, special offers and more.